 - Bandit scouts are examining the village's new defenses.
 To keep the bandit leader from learning that the village hired defenders, the six samurai are hiding in a hut.
 It's a tense moment.
 And then Kikuchiyo (who obviously hasn't heard about the scouts) comes wandering through the village with his enormous sword, yelling "Where is everybody?!"
-The second he gets within grabbing range of the samurai hideout, Heihachi's hands dart out, grab him, one over his mouth and one on the kimono, and yank him out of sight.
+The second Kikuchiyo gets within grabbing range of the samurai hideout, Heihachi reaches out, grabs him, and yanks him out of sight.

 - When the peasants in town report to the samurai of Kikuchiyo's fighting ability, Katsushiro wordlessly begs Kambei to let him do the test again with only a big, beaming excited grin.

-- On the way to the village, the samurai notice that Kikuchiyo, who had been following them, is nowhere in sight, and think they gave up.
+- On the way to the village, the samurai notice that Kikuchiyo, who had been following them, is nowhere in sight, and think he gave up.
 Then Heihachi speaks too soon.